ProSAM: Enhancing the Robustness of SAM-based Visual Reference Segmentation with Probabilistic Prompts

 A straightforward instantiation of $P(\bm{z}|I_r,M_r,I_t)$ is assuming $\bm{z}$ follows a conditional multivariate Gaussian distribution.
 However, considering our motivation is to push the mean prompt $\bm{\hat\mu}_{\bm{z}}$ toward the center of the target prompt embedding region, a more heavy-tailed t-distribution would be a better choice due to its statistical properties of having more chance to sample outliers~\cite{conditional-t}.
 In other words, when $\bm{\hat\mu}_{\bm{z}}$ is close to the boundary of $\mathcal{R}_{I_r,M_r,I_t}$, it is more likely to sample a prompt falling outside the target prompt embedding region (green region in \autoref{fig:vpe-intuition}) if it follows heavy-tailed t-distribution.
 Given that the outlier prompt is more likely to result in low-quality mask predictions, the force to push the mean prompt toward the center of $\mathcal{R}_{I_r,M_r,I_t}$ will be greater with larger gradients.
+Theoretically, we also show in \autoref{sec:t-advantage} that t-distribution results in a larger 4th-order curvature penalty that forces an extra push toward flatter and more stable regions.
 Inspired by Kim et al.~\cite{t3vae}, we formulate our variational prompt distribution $q_{\phi}(\bm{z}|I_r,M_r,I_t)$ with the heavy-tailed property and diagonal covariance as follows,

 where $\nu$ is a hyper-parameter to control the degree of heavy-tailless and $n$ is the dimensionality of $\bm{z}$.

 To learn a variational prompt distribution via back-propagation, the sampling function for sampling $\bm{z}$ from $q_{\phi}(\bm{z}|I_r,M_r,I_t)$ must be differentiable.
 Thus, the reparameterization trick \cite{vae-st} is employed to approximate the sampling process of $\bm{z}$ with a differentiable function.
 With two independent random variables $\bm\epsilon \overset{\text{iid}}{\sim} \mathcal{N}(0,I)$ and $\bm\delta \overset{\text{iid}}{\sim} \chi^2(\nu + n)$ as the source of randomness, the sampling function $g_{\bm{z}}$ for drawing $\bm{z}$ from $q_{\phi}(\bm{z}|I_r,M_r,I_t)$ can be formulated as,